MasahikoSawada/masahikosawada.github.io/_posts/en/2024-10-14-musl-libc-postgresql.md

   - PostgreSQL
 ---

-The well-known implementation of the standard C library is glibc. [musl libc](https://www.musl-libc.org) is another implmentation of the standard C library.
-Its license is the MIT Liense, and it is known for its simple implementation and small binary size.
+The well-known implementation of the standard C library is glibc. [musl libc](https://www.musl-libc.org) is another implementation of the standard C library.
+It uses the MIT License, and it is known for its simple implementation and small binary size.
 It is also used in Alpine Linux.

-A comparision with glibc can be found [here](https://www.musl-libc.org).
+A comparison with glibc can be found [here](https://www.musl-libc.org).

 This post is a note on how to build PostgreSQL using musl libc.

 # Preparing musl libc

-The source code of musl libc can be donwloaded [here](https://musl.libc.org/releases.html).
+The source code of musl libc can be downloaded [here](https://musl.libc.org/releases.html).
 It seems that there is also a place called [musl.cc](https://musl.cc/) where you can download pre-built binaries, but this time I built it from source code:

 ```bash
 $ wget https://musl.libc.org/releases/musl-1.2.5.tar.gz